 SHORT BREAKS and flexible start days all year.

 Duvets, pillows, linen and towels all provided.
 Oil-fired central heating, underfloor heating on the ground floor, 1 basket of logs for wood-burning stove and electricity included.
-2 x colour television, Freeview, DVD, radio/MP3 dock, hob, oven, microwave oven, fridge, freezer, dishwasher, automatic washer/dryer, shaver point, hairdryer, cot and high chair, garden furniture.
+2 televisions, Freeview, DVD, radio/MP3 dock, hob, oven, microwave oven, fridge, freezer, dishwasher, automatic washer/dryer, shaver point, hairdryer, cot and high chair, garden furniture.

 Off-road parking.
 Secure bicycle store.
 Telephone.
-Free WiFi internet access.
+Free WiFi.

 Pub 2 miles and shop 3 miles.
 Bus route 2 miles.
 Sorry, not suitable for pets.
 Strictly non smoking.